ivanbgd/stock-trading-cli-with-async-streams/README.md

 - Fully implement graceful stopping and shutdown after receiving the shutdown signal, `CTRL`+`C`.
     - It's only partly implemented.
     - We should broadcast the shutdown signal to all tasks, however they are implemented.
-        - In case of actors, which is considered our main implementation, we should broadcast the signal to all actors, or at least just send the signal to the single instance of the writer actor.
+        - In case of actors, which is considered our main implementation, we should broadcast the signal to all actors.
 - Read symbols from a file instead of from the command line.
 - Sort output by symbol.
 - Rename "output.csv" to "<current_date_and_time_with_tz>.csv".